optiop/grafana-crash-course/lab.01-cadvisor-prometheus/README.md

 ![cAdvisor Metrics](slides/public/cadvisor.prometheus.drawio.svg)

 In this lab, we will monitor the container status using cAdvisor and Prometheus.
-The lab is based on `docker`.
+The lab is based on `docker`..

 ## cAdvisor to expose container metrics